biolab/orange-hugo/content/blog/2022/2022-04-08-interactions.md

 +++
 author = "Noah Novšak"
 date = "2022-04-08"
-draft = false
+draft = true
 title = "Predictive Modelling with Attribute Interactions" type = "blog" thumbImage = "/blog_img/2022/image-20220408145950556.png"
 frontPageImage = "/blog_img/2022/image-20220408145950556.png"
-blog = []
+blog = ["orange"]
-shortExcerpt = "Interactions add-on now in Orange 3 "
-longExcerpt = "Interactions add-on has been rewritten and added back to Orange 3.
-See how to use attribute interactions to improve predictive models." x2images = true  # true if using retina screenshots, else false
+shortExcerpt = "Interactions widget in Orange 3" longExcerpt = "The Interactions widget has been added back to Orange 3.
+Illustrating how to use attribute interactions to improve predictive models." x2images = true  # true if using retina screenshots, else false
 +++

 The *Interactions* widget is one of the newest additions to Orange.
-Previously only available in Orange 2, it has now been rewritten and is accessible as a prototype add-on.
-This way one needs not go through the trouble of *compiling older versions* anymore.
+Previously only available in Orange 2, it has been rewritten and is accessible as a prototype add-on.
+This way, one need not go through the trouble of [compiling older versions](/blog/2022/2022-01-10-orange2/) anymore.

 But what does it do?

-Good question!
-First and foremost it calculates the mutual information that two attributes carry about a target variable as well as the *interaction* between them.
-This can give insight on the data at hand and help find nicer visualizations or improve prediction models.
+It computes and displays the [interaction](http://stat.columbia.edu/~jakulin/Int/) between attributes by calculating the mutual information between them and a third target variable.
+Doing so provides insight into the data at hand and aids in the search for better visualizations and predictive models.

-As far as visualizations go, consider *Scatter Plot*.
-Connecting Interactions to the *Features* input enables the user to select the projection, similarly to the *find informative projections* button, but with a little more bells and whistles.
-Enabling sorting, filtering and selecting attributes desired attributes as well as giving a clearer view as to where the information is coming from, be it one single attribute or a combination of the two.
+As far as visualizations go, consider [Scatter Plot](/widget-catalog/visualize/scatterplot/).
+Connecting Interactions to the *Features* input allows the user to manually select the projection, similarly to the *find informative projections* button, but with a little more oomph.
+Enabling sorting, filtering, attribute selection, and offering a clear view into, where the information is coming from, be it from one single feature or a specific combination.

 Another, possibly even more intriguing application would be, as mentioned, improving the performance of prediction models.
-Using for example the *MONK* dataset, we can try and see how well a Naive Bayes Classifier (NBC) can predict the target variable like so.
+To illustrate, let's take a look at the *MONK* dataset, readily available directly in Orange.
+First, we can try and see how well a Naive Bayes Classifier (NBC) can predict the target variable like so.

 {{<window-screenshot src="/blog_img/2022/image-20220408145907091.png">}}

-As it turns out, it performs admirably with a precision score of $0.832$.
-However, before we sit down and call it a day let's take a step back to consider our data.
-Doing this may give us some insight on what makes the model work so well and where there might still be some room for improvement.
-So, first let's calculate the attribute interactions.
+Taking, for example, the Area Under Curve (AUC) score of `0.741` as a  baseline, we can see that, already, our model performs quite well.
+But we know we can do better than that!
+We want to see what makes the model tick, so let's take a closer look at our data by utilizing the new interactions widget in our workflow and examining the results.

 {{<window-screenshot src="/blog_img/2022/image-20220408145950556.png">}}

-Our little escapade has yielded some promising results!
-While neither *a* nor *b* carry much information on their own, their combination tells a great deal about our target variable.
-Using this knowledge we can now use the *Feature Constructor* widget to combine the two attributes, and retry the model on our newly constructed data.
-Our updated workflow might now look something like this.
+While neither `a` nor `b` carries much information independently, their combination tells a great deal about our target variable.
+With this in mind, we can now use the [Feature Constructor](/widget-catalog/transform/featureconstructor/) widget to combine attributes `a` and `b` into a single feature and retrain our model.
+Applying all these steps then yields a workflow resembling this.

 {{<window-screenshot src="/blog_img/2022/image-20220408155015419.png">}}

-Looks like all the extra trouble has paid off.
-We have managed to greatly improve our model's performance by taking into account the codependence of variables (something models such as NBC lack by definition).
+Lo and behold!
+It looks like the extra trouble has paid off.
+We have managed to improve our model's performance and have ended up with an AUC score of `1.0` by accounting for the codependence of variables (something models such as NBC lack by definition).

-And that's it for a quick rundown of the capabilities and usefulnes of the new Interactions widget.
+I hope this short display sheds some light on all the possibilities interaction analysis provides and urge you to try it out on some real-world data.